gdwhittaker94/gdwhittaker94/README.md

 </table>

 ## More about me
-👩‍💻 I'm currently working on projects which force me to practice my skills, especially Javascript, and on learning everything I can about frontend development - little by little!
+👩‍💻 I'm currently working on projects which force me to practice my skills, especially Javascript, and learning everything I can about frontend development - little by little!

 🧠 The next things I want to learn in-depth are React.js, TypeScript, Tailwind CSS, Figma and Jest.